 Picking a market or niche for your blog is the first and most important decision to make in your blogging journey.
 By identifying what you are going to talk about, how you will create unique content and what value it will bring to readers, you will be better prepared for a systematic approach to planning and executing your ideas.

-Here are two important and upfront factors for anyone starting a new blog: a passion for writing, of course, and then a topic that hooks your readers with areas of common interests.
 While passion is an incredible driving force that propels you in your daily endeavors to get things done, it’s actually your knowledge or area of expertise that will help prolong your blogging career.
 In the end, it’s the balance of the two that will keep you moving.

 Nonetheless, picking a niche when starting a blog can still be tough as nails for most people.